codewithjaspreet/task/README.md

 # SOLUTION

-Concept used is of # onWillPop a callback method that returns a Future value; if true, the screen can be popped; if false, the screen will not be popped out
+Concept used is of # onWillPop a callback method that returns a Future value; if true, the screen can be popped; if false, the screen will not be popped out , so overriding it and making it false will do the job !

 Video Preview for the same :